SPAAM-community/AncientMetagenomeDir/ancientsinglegenome-hostassociated/libraries/README.md

-# AncientMetagenomeDir - Host Associated Metagenome
+# AncientMetagenomeDir - Ancient Host Associated Single Genomes

 ![check_dataset](https://github.com/spaam-community/AncientMetagenomeDir/workflows/check_dataset/badge.svg)

 This page describes columns definitions for the host-associated ancient metagenome library metadata list.

-This covers libraries generated from metagenomes such as

-- oral microbiome (e.g. from dental calculus, teeth)
-- gut microbiome (e.g. from palaeofaeces, intestinal contents of mummies)
-- 'skeletal' metagenomes (i.e. metagenomes derived from skeletal elements not representing original 'microbiomes' of a living individual)
-- 'soft tissue' metagenomes (i.e. from mummified remains
+This list covers libraries generated aimed at reconstructing single microbial genomes  (e.g. not just pathogens but also commensals and other types of microbes).
+These entries should represent whole genome-level metagenomes (not amplicon data), however can be derived from enrichment techniques.

 Numeric fields (e.g. `read_count`), can be filled with `NA` to indicate 'no reported value'.
 Free text fields (e.g. `library_name`) can be indicated with